 Book excerpts are welcome.
 You’ve spent a year of your life researching the growth patterns of the snail, and for some reason unknown to you, the book isn’t selling.
 If this describes your life, we’re sorry to hear that—and we’d like to help by publishing an excerpt of the book in a future issue of Tedium.
 Weird books make great newsletters, and we’d love to help you out.

 We’ll give flop flicks a second life.
 Tommy Wiseau laughed at your movie—and not in that fun, unplaceable-accent, Tommy Wiseau way.
 He actually disliked it and chose not to distribute it—and he was your last hope for building up your reach.
 Or so you thought!
 Send us your movie about the Manic Pixie Dream Girl getting her revenge on male directors everywhere.

 Unusual devices—no, not that kind of unusual.
 Kickstarter hated your plan to create a ladle with a built-in smartphone.
 All that work you put in 3D printing your smartphone ladle feels like it was a total waste, but it’s not—because we can talk about it and tell people that it’s just strange enough to work.

 If you’ve got an idea like this, or something even stranger—or, perhaps, something even less strange, but interesting—tell us all about it.
 Our email address is here.
-(Please note: Only contacts related to Tedium will be responded to.)
+(Please note: Only contacts related to Tedium will be responded to.
+If you are a PR person emailing me about something else I may be upset if you willfully ignore this.)
 Tell ’em Large Marge sent ya.